jyothishkjames/Seattle-Boston-Airbnb-Data-Analysis/README.md

-# [WIP]Seattle-Boston-Airbnb-Data-Analysis
+# Seattle-Boston-Airbnb-Data-Analysis

-**CRISP-DM**
+##CRISP-DM

-* Business Understanding
+* ###Business Understanding

+    The key idea of Business Understanding is to understand the problem and find questions that you are interested in answering.
+    There are two strategies for arriving at the questions of interest.
+    You might not have any data, but you might have questions that are interesting.
+In this case, collect the necessary data in order to answer those questions.
+    You have the data and you get familiar with the data to come up with questions of interest.

+    **The questions of interest for the Seattle/Boston datasets are as follows:**

-   * Planned visitors to Seattle/Boston over time (based on non availability of listings)?
+    * Anticipated visitors to Seattle/Boston over time (based on non availability of listings)?

-   * Which areas are more crowded, which areas are more preferred by people?
+    * Areas that are more likely to be crowded/ areas that are more likely to be preferred by people (based on the number of bookings)?

-   * Busiest time to visit Seattle/Boston?
+    * The busiest time to visit Seattle/Boston?

     * Compare the average daily price for a month over time(between the two cities).

-   * Predict price.
+    * Predict the price of listings for Seattle/Boston.

-* Data Understanding
+* ###Data Understanding

+    Now we have the question, we need to move the question into the data.
+Find the columns from the datasets that would answer these questions.

+    **The columns identified to answer the necessary questions are as below:**

-   * Planned visitors to Seattle/Boston over time (based on non availability of listings)?
+   * Anticipated visitors to Seattle/Boston over time (based on non availability of listings)?
      - date, accommodates (columns)
    * Areas that are more likely to be crowded/ areas that are more likely to be